Nouuu/vue-playlist/README.md

 ## Description

-It is a personal project in which I'm experimenting with the vuejs framework with an API rest in PHP.
+It is a personal project in which I'm experimenting with the vuejs framework with rest API in PHP.
 ## Vue Project setup
 ```
 npm install